 The town hall is situated on King St and it was built between 1899 and 1901, opening on the 28 Jun 1901.
 It was built in the Gothic style and is of Accrington brick construction with Yorkshire sandstone dressings and a slate roof.
 It is E-shaped in plan, two storeys high with a basement, and a symmetrical front.
 In the centre is a clock tower containing the entrance with steps leading up to a doorway.
-It cost nearly £15,000 to build it and was designed by Messrs John Eaton Sons and Cantrell of Ashton-under-Lyne.
+It cost nearly £15,000 to build it and the architects were Messrs John Eaton & Sons of Ashton-under-Lyne.
 A Mr Hague acted as clerk of works.

 In 1899 a Charter of Incorporation was granted to Dukinfield and the town hall was commissioned as a symbolic expression of the town’s new civic status following its incorporation as a borough.